penmasters/zabbix-book/docs/ch14-zabbix-maintenance/maintenance.md

 ### 1. Maintenance Type

+The Maintenance section is located in the main menu under `Data collection` → `Maintenance`.
+To create a new maintenance window, click Create maintenance.
+When doing so, Zabbix presents two available maintenance types, allowing you to choose the one that best fits your needs.

 This defines how Zabbix handles data during the maintenance window:

 | Type | Description | Trigger Processing | Data Collection | Best Used For |